Imagine being told “You have cancer.”

 Then imagine that you have the choice between paying for treatment or paying your mortgage, or between paying for medications or paying your electric bill.
 Unfortunately, there are many cancer patients in Palm Beach County who face these choices every day.

 The primary focus of the Cancer Alliance is to help these cancer patients, who live and/or receive treatment in Palm Beach County, with their ordinary living expenses such as rent and mortgage, utilities, auto and health insurance, car payments, food and other basic necessities.
-We have paid over $1,100,000 to help cancer patients and their families and the demand keeps rising.
+We have paid over $2 million to help cancer patients and their families and the demand keeps rising.

 Another initiative of the Cancer Alliance the “Community Cancer Council”, comprised of organizations that serve cancer patients in our community.
 The council is made up of over 90 groups from all over Florida.
 It has opened up lines of communication and created opportunities for networking and collaboration between groups.